Rameshwar Thakur: Biography

-He was transferred to Governor Madhya Pradesh for the remainder of his gubernatorial term on June 24, 2009.
-Thakur took over from Balram Jakhar on the end of the latter's term on June 30.
-He left office on September 7, 2011.
+He was transferred to Governor Madhya Pradesh for the remainder of his gubernatorial term on 24 June 2009.
+Thakur took over from Balram Jakhar on the end of the latter's term on 30 June.
+He left office on 7 September 2011.

+He was the governor of Odisha during the year 2004 to 2007.
+He was promoter of Information Technology (IT).
+He was supportive of one of the earliest conferences on IT called OITS International Conference on Information Technology (OCIT), which was formerly known as ICIT or CIT.
+OCIT 2023 was held at NIT Raipur during December 2023.

 Rameswar died on 15 January 2015 at Delhi.